 Where the Subscribe method has an asynchronous characteristic, other blocking operators exist to observe a sequence in a synchronous manner.
-One such operator is called ForEach.
+One such operator is called ForEachAsync.
+(Note that the ASync method name postfix is based on TAP, and returns a Task, but the operator itself is still blocking/eager!)
 First of all, let’s formalize “asynchronous”.
 It’s near to impossible to say something is asynchronous in itself without mentioning two parties.
 In particular, the thread calling the Subscribe method on an observable sequence is not blocked till the sequence runs to completion, which may happen on another thread.
 That is, Subscribe is asynchronous in that the caller is not blocked till the observation of the sequence completes.
 For demos and testing it’s often useful to perform a “blocking subscribe” such that the caller is blocked till the observable sequence triggers OnError or OnCompleted to the observer.
-That’s what ForEach is all about: IObservable<int> source = Observable.Range(0, 10); source.ForEach( x => Console.WriteLine("OnNext: {0}", x), ex => Console.WriteLine("OnError: {0}", ex.Message), () => Console.WriteLine("OnCompleted") ); In here, we won’t get to the next statement till the sequence completes gracefully or exceptionally.
+That’s what ForEach is all about: IObservable<int> source = Observable.Range(0, 10); source.ForEachAsync( x => Console.WriteLine("OnNext: {0}", x), ).Wait(); In here, we won’t get to the next statement till the sequence completes gracefully or exceptionally.